-While abortion cruelty has spanned America's history, the seedbed for the cruelty's legalization received advanced preparation about three decades before the germinal seed was planted.
+While abortion cruelty has spanned America's history (as confirmed in Encyclopedia of Abortion in the United States, by Louis J. Palmer, Jr.), the seedbed for the cruelty's legalization received advanced preparation about three decades before the germinal seed was planted.
 That historic preparation occurred in England in 1930 when a majority of the Anglican bishops attending that year's Lambeth Conference voted to sanction contraception "...when there is a clearly felt moral obligation to limit or avoid parenthood and where there is a morally sound reason for avoiding complete abstinence."
 Could self-serving presumption be more craftily stated?

 In America the sanction came in 1931 by way of the Federal Council of Churches, a confederation of small denominations that taught a social gospel akin to Christian Socialism, which viewed Christ's ministry through socialist politics and economics.
 Thereafter, pervasive church acquiescence led to pervasive approval of contraception in America and the Western nations, and by default the Protestant church became our culture's most influential population controller and aimless groundbreaker for the mammoth population reduction calls from future globalists.

 In like manner, the satanic powers sought arduously to lure Western Protestantism into approval of pregnancy prevention.
 Their 19th-century stepping-stones were ideas and trends emanating from industrialization, urbanization, Darwinism (Origin of Species, 1859), the expanding influence of science and technology on church orthodoxy-and, more perceptibly, the advent of conspicuous (open) promotion of birth control.

-In America, Robert Dale Owen, son of utopian socialist Robert Owen and birth control theorist, wrote (in 1831) Moral Physiology: A brief and plain treatise on the population question.
+In America, Robert Dale Owen, son of utopian socialist Robert Owen and birth control theorist, wrote (in 1831) Moral Physiology: A brief and plain treatise on the population question (which concluded that sexual gratification free of pregnancy risk was moral).
 In 1832, Charles Knowlton, physician, atheist, and a pioneer birth control advocate, published The Fruits of Philosophy: The Private Companion of Young Married People.
 In 1855, Charles Goodyear's vulcanized rubber condom replaced many centuries of would-be equivalents.
 Lectures where contraceptive devices were sold (with increasing regularity) invaded urban areas, especially in the northeast states.
 Birth control interest, advocacy, literature, and product availability spread, but no actual birth control movement emerged.

 The movement erupted early in the 20th century, led by combat-ready feminists and most notably by socialists Emma Goldman, Jessie Ashley, Mary Dennett, and the woefully driven "Radiant Rebel" Margaret Sanger.
 Goldman, a political anarchist, rebel writer, fiery lecturer, and "free lover," was arrested multiple times, imprisoned, and at one point deported to Russia.
 Ashley, attorney for women's issues, writer, and dissident, was arrested for birth control patronage and jailed for refusing to honor the National Anthem.
 Dennett and others (including Ashley) founded the National Birth Control League in 1915.

-In the prior year (1914), Sanger fled to Europe to avoid arrest for her newspaper The Woman Rebel's violation of postal obscenity laws.
+In the prior year (1914), Sanger fled to Europe to avoid arrest for her newspaper The Woman Rebel's violation of New York's postal obscenity laws.
 In 1916, she opened (illegally) America's first birth control clinic, and 30 days in jail did not lull her fervor.
 In 1917, she launched her influential Birth Control Review magazine and in 1921 founded the American Birth Control League.
 In 1942, she replaced the League with Planned Parenthood Federation of America and its culture-revamping call for a deep-rooting "new morality."
-The rapidly expanding birth control movement was enhanced by WWI allurements (such as the war's prominent use of condoms), by the social leniencies of the Roaring Twenties, and later by the "liberating" spirit of WWII.
+The expanding birth control movement was enhanced by WWI allurements (such as the war's prominent use of condoms), by the social leniencies of the Roaring Twenties, and later by the "liberating" spirit of WWII.